Geography of Singapore: Climate

 Singapore is one-and-a-half degrees north of the equator, lying entirely between the 1st and 2nd parallels.
 Singapore's climate is classified as tropical rainforest climate (Köppen climate classification Af), with no true distinct seasons.
-Owing to its geographical location and maritime exposure, its climate is characterized by uniform temperature and pressure, high humidity and abundant rainfall.
+Owing to its geographical location and maritime exposure, its climate is characterised by uniform temperature and pressure, high humidity and abundant rainfall.
 Therefore, it is almost always warm and wet.
 The average annual rainfall is around 2340 mm.
 The highest 24-hour rainfall figures ever recorded in history were 512.4 mm (2 December 1978) at Paya Lebar, 467 mm (1969) and 366 mm (19 December 2006).
+The wettest month on record is January 1893 at 818.6mm at the climate station since rainfall records began in 1869, although the wettest ever month of all weather stations across Singapore was in December 2006 at Buangkok at 996.3mm.